CleverRaven/Cataclysm-DDA/doc/NPCs.md

 Optional, if not defined, "NONE" is used.
 Otherwise one of "NONE", "LIE", "PERSUADE" or "INTIMIDATE".
 If "NONE" is used, the `failure` object is not read, otherwise it's mandatory.
 The `difficulty` is only required if type is not "NONE" and specifies the success chance in percent (it is however modified by various things like mutations).

+An optional `mod` array takes any of the following modifiers and increases the difficulty by the NPC's opinion of your character or personality trait for that modifier multiplied by the value: "ANGER", "FEAR", "TRUST", "VALUE", "AGRESSION", "ALTRUISM", "BRAVERY", "COLLECTOR".
+The special "POS_FEAR" modifier treats NPC's fear of your character below 0 as though it were 0.

 ### success and failure
 Both objects have the same structure. `topic` defines which topic the dialogue will switch to. `opinion` is optional, if given it defines how the opinion of the NPC will change.
 The given values are *added* to the opinion of the NPC, they are all optional and default to 0. `effect` is a function that is executed after choosing the response, see below.